bilias/rqwatch/docs/DB_UPDATE_2_plus.md

 ```

 Drops `headers`, `symbols` and `fuzzy_hashes`, already copied to
-`mail_log_data` by `db:migrate_mail_log_data`.
-Refuses to run unless that
+`mail_log_data` by `db:migrate_mail_log_data`.\
-migration is recorded as `completed`.
+Refuses to run unless that migration is recorded as completed.

 On older MariaDB (before 10.4) the instant path is refused and the migration rebuilds the
-table instead, doing step 2's work at the same time.
+table instead, doing step 3's work at the same time.
 It logs which path it
 took.
-A rebuild needs free disk space for a second copy of the table; if it is
+A rebuild **needs free disk space** for a second copy of the table.
-interrupted, MariaDB rolls it back and you can run the command again.

-## Step 2 - drop deprecated index
+## Step 2 - drop deprecated indexes
 ```
 ./bin/cli.php db:migrate_drop_mail_log_indexes
 ```